 Pastor’s Perspective September 2017

-Hopewell as we celebrate my 28th Pastoral Anniversary I ask you to continue following me as I follow Christ.
+Hopewell, as we commence our 29th year of leadership, again I ask you to honor our covenant to follow me even as I follow Christ.

 Overcoming and Living in Complete Victory,

 It is our determination, with the aid of the Holy Spirit to display, demonstrate, and declare that Jesus Christ is Lord.
 Therefore, we are committed to the study of the Holy Scriptures, fervent prayer, and to letting our light shine before men that they may see our good works.
 We are also committed to evangelizing the lost and sharing the love of God to those who are both physically and spiritually deprived.

 Why Hopewell?
 Our Church Covenant

 Having been led, as we believe by the Spirit of God, to receive the Lord Jesus Christ as our Saviour, and on the profession of our faith, having been baptized in the name of the Father, and the Son and the Holy Ghost, we do now in the presence of God, Angels, and this Assembly; most solemnly and joyfully enter into this covenant with one another, as one body in Christ.

 We engage, therefore, by the aid of the Holy Spirit, to walk together in Christian Love; to strive together for the advancement of this church, in knowledge, holiness, and comfort; to promote its prosperity and spirituality; to sustain its worship, ordinances, discipline, and doctrines; to contribute cheerfully and regularly to the support of the ministry, the expenses of the church, the relief of the poor, and the spreading of the gospel throughout all nations.